 Paul Kremer (b.
 1971, Chicago, IL) paints configurations that may imply architecture or images from nature with an exuberant eye for color and form.
 At the core of the artist’s practice is a three-part journey: inspiration and conception, exploration via digital experimentation, and execution through manual articulation.

 A self-taught artist, Kremer has had recent solo exhibitions at Maruani Mercier, Belgium; Alexander Berggruen, New York, NY; Berggruen Gallery, San Francisco, CA; Eugene Binder, Marfa, TX; Sorry We’re Closed, Brussels; Library Street Collective, Detroit, MI; Studio Cromie, Grottaglie, Italy; Pablo Cardoza, Houston, TX; and Makebish, New York, NY.
 For twenty years, Kremer owned a graphic design studio, where he worked with such clients as Lou Reed, Tom Waits, PBS, and National Geographic.
 Kremer co-founded the art collective “I Love You Baby,” (1998 to 2008) with Will Bentsen, Rodney Chinelliot, with regular participation from other Texas-based artists, such as Mark Flood and Bexar.
 Kremer is also known for having invented the now cult-followed social media accounts “Great Art in Ugly Rooms.”
 Just as its name would indicate, this work chronicles a series of masterworks that Kremer has seamlessly Photoshopped into shabby interiors, sometimes with outdated decor or dilapidated finishings, rendering iconic examples from art history surely out of place.
-Kremer lives and works in Houston, TX.
+His work is included in the collection of Birmingham Museum of Art, AL. Kremer lives and works in Houston, Texas.

 This week, a new group exhibition opens at Alexander Berggruen in New York.
 Called Shapes, the show explores geometric abstraction by artists both new and old (or dead): Marina Adams and Ellsworth Kelly; Ethan Cook and Imi Knoebel; Sam Moyer and Sol LeWitt.
 From top: Anna Kunz, Ethan Cook, and Paul Kremer.